 Keep track of your sole proprietorship contributions by completing a Solo 401k contribution form.

 Remember, you must establish your Solo 401k plan by December 31st to be able to capture contributions for that tax year.
-For example, your Solo 401k plan must be established by December 31, 2018 in order to deposit contributions through tax day 2019.
+For example, your Solo 401k plan must be established by December 31st in order to deposit contributions through tax day the following calendar year.

 Make Your Contribution